 Level of Technical Detail

 I watched USS Callister with my husband, who happens to be a developer — not for a gaming company but in cybersecurity.
 I noticed that he was far more engaged with this episode than I was, so I’m sure this storyline appeals especially to viewers who are:

 - Star Trek viewers

 - Especially developers/testers/project managers and anyone else in that chain

 I’m none of those things and my husband ticks all four boxes.
-I zoned out at the beginning and also later, during the battle sequence.
+I zoned out at the beginning and also later, during the big struggle sequence.
 “Do you understand what’s going on?”
 I asked.
 “Yeah, I get it.”
 I waited until after the episode before asking him to fill in the gaps.